CDU-HIT238/slides/week3/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Polyfill fetch
 * [Fetch is not supported by IE browsers](https://caniuse.com/#search=fetch)
-* We can provide this functionality manually using a [pollyfill](https://github.com/github/fetch)
+* We can provide this functionality manually using a [polyfill](https://github.com/github/fetch)
-* You can find a CDN of this pollyfill at https://cdn.jsdelivr.net/npm/whatwg-fetch@2.0.4/fetch.js
+* You can find a CDN of this polyfill at https://cdn.jsdelivr.net/npm/whatwg-fetch@2.0.4/fetch.js

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
-### Activity: Implement the fetch pollyfill
+### Activity: Implement the fetch polyfill
 * Include the CDN in your fetch exercise
 * Examine the fetch object in your debugger or console
 * Is it any different?